Skip to content

 The Golden Foundation

-There’s a fundamental reason why the Swiss Franc outperforms its peers: Switzerland still backs its currency with substantial gold reserves.
-With 1,040 tonnes of gold, Switzerland holds the world’s highest gold reserves per capita at 118.2 grams per person – nearly five times more than the United States at 23.9 grams per capita.
+There’s a fundamental reason why the Swiss Franc outperforms its peers: Switzerland maintains substantial gold reserves that signal monetary prudence.
+With 1,039.94 tonnes of gold, Switzerland holds the world’s highest gold reserves per capita at 115.19 grams per person – nearly five times more than the United States at 23.9 grams per capita.

 This is particularly striking when you consider that the US abandoned the gold standard on August 15, 1971, when President Nixon ended dollar-gold convertibility in what became known as the ‘Nixon Shock.’
 Since then, the US dollar has been a pure fiat currency, backed only by government decree.
-Switzerland, meanwhile, maintained its commitment to sound money principles, continuing to accumulate gold even after the global monetary system shifted to fiat.
+While no country currently backs its currency directly with gold—Switzerland abandoned this practice in 1999—the Swiss National Bank’s substantial gold holdings demonstrate a commitment to monetary stability and sound economic principles.

-This divergence in monetary philosophy partially explains the CHF’s 11.5% appreciation against the USD.
-While the Federal Reserve can print dollars at will, the Swiss National Bank’s substantial gold holdings provide a tangible store of value that underpins confidence in the franc.
+This divergence in approach partially explains the CHF’s 11.4% appreciation against the USD.
+While the Federal Reserve can print dollars at will, the Swiss National Bank’s tangible gold reserves provide confidence in the franc’s long-term value and the stability of Switzerland’s financial system.

 But how does this traditional stability stack up against the notoriously volatile world of digital assets?